wfhendrix11/COMP-3200/README.md

 # COMP-3200
 Principals of Programming Languages

-Projects from Auburn University's Principals of Programming languages class
+Projects from my COMP 3200 class.
+The Projects are written in Python, Prolog, and Lisp.